worldbank/dime-standards/dime-coding-standards/data-map/README.md

 ## Mock example background

-This example is based on fictive agriculture impact evaluation project that we will call ProjectIE.
+This example is based on a fictional agriculture impact evaluation project, that we will call ProjectIE.
-In ProjectIE there are two types of data sources.
+In ProjectIE, there are two types of data sources - data acquired by household surveys, and admin data shared by a government partner.
-Data acquired by household surveys and admin data shared by a government partner, There are two units of observation used; community and farmer.
+Further, there are two units of observation - community and farmer.
-The intervention in this impact evaluation is a training that is offered to the farmer in the treatment group.
+The intervention for this impact evaluation is a training that is offered to farmers in the treatment group.
-The random treatment assignment was done clustered at community level, so all the farmers in the same community has the same treatment assignment.
+The treatment assignment was done randomly by clustering at the community level, so all the farmers in the same community have the same treatment assignment.

 ## Data linkage table